 We are exploring new ways to use and enjoy roses in the landscape that reflect 21st century lifestyles.
 We are passionate about all varieties of roses, not just the stereotypical hybrid teas, but their ancestors, the old garden roses, and their descendants, the modern shrub roses.
 Many of these roses are disease resistant and will flourish in our hot, humid climate.
 We can help you select a rose that will become a focal point in your garden.

 We have many activities planned each year.
-We participate in the spring and summer sales at the Botanic Garden and the spring Baton Rouge Garden Show at LSU.
+We participate in the spring and summer sales at the Botanic Garden.
 We host 2 pruning clinics each year - one in the spring and one in the fall.
 See our upcoming events in the column to the left.

 Chamblee Rose Nursery - Wide variety of all kinds especially Griffith Buck (order early)

 Heirloom Roses - Old Garden Roses, Hybred Teas, new introductions on their own roots

 Rosemania - Roses and essentials (fungicides, insecticides, equipment, gloves, etc.)